DanielAlmeidaBrazil/javawow/README.md

-# Javawow!
+# Jwow!
 New Java library for a friendly code

 Working with Java 17

-## What is Javawow?
+## What is Jwow?

-Javawow is a Java library that allows you to write code in amore friendly way.
+Jwow is a Java library that allows you to write code in amore friendly way.
 It's a library for new programmers, that are learning Java, but it can be used by anyone.

 ## Objective